redocnib/ArduinoWashingMachine-POC/README.md

  * https://github.com/redocnib
  * Fully Automatic Washing Machine Logic Board
  * Note:
- * Initial Version
+ * Added 16x2 display
  * The pressure switch is broken so i am using timers for drain and fill.
  *
  * todo:
- * 1. barometer and pressure sensing for drain and fill
+ * 1. Barometer and pressure sensing for drain and fill
- * 2. 16x2 display
- * 3. control switches
+ * 2. Control switches
- * 4. Mobile/Network based alerts and notifications
+ * 3. Mobile/Network based alerts and notifications
  *
  */